The-Nicholas-R-Barrow-Company-LLC/python3-pyinstaller-base-app-codesigning/README.md

 Base project example to create an application with Python3 and PyInstaller, including all necessary build scripts.

 This Repo creates a project that you can clone to streamline MacOS python desktop app development.
 It contains all necessary scripts to build your final project, as well as code-sign them from Apple (Developer Account required).
+# Support
+This currently supports (and has been tested on) Python 3.9.9 on MacOS 11.6.
+This tool may work on other systems, but has not been tested.
 # Setup
 ## Precursor: Install PyInstaller
 You should have PyInstaller installed in a global or virtual environment (```pip3 install pyinstaller```).
 This is the only Python dependency.
+Alternatively, you can use ```pip3 install -r requirements.txt```.
 ## Part 1: Developer Account
 Note: This section is taken from: https://gist.github.com/txoof/0636835d3cc65245c6288b2374799c43
 ### (1/2) Create a developer account with Apple